 Post-graduate programme in science journalism and communication

-I have written the following posts for the blog StoccolmaaRoma as part of the assignments for the Post-graduate programme in science journalism and communication I took at La Sapienza University in Rome (Italy) in the academic year 2016/2017, see the Science Communication Section.
+I have written the following posts for the blog StoccolmaaRoma as part of my assignments for the Post-graduate programme in science journalism and communication at La Sapienza University in Rome (Italy) during the academic year 2016/2017, see the Science Communication Section.
 The posts are in Italian.- Quando i Nobel si unirono contro l’atomica

 - Publication date: 22 May 2017